btannady/projects/README.md

 <h2 id="garden-app">"The Garden App" | Plant Maintenance Web Application</h2>
-A simple and clean web application that provides users, new and old to gardening, an easy platform to help them care for their garden plants.
-Created as a three person project team in UI/UX Interaction Design.
+Developed web application to provide users new and old to gardening an easy platform to maintain their garden plants.
+Created as a three person project team in UI/UX Interaction Design course.
 <br />
 <br />
-Our web application enables users a personalized gardening experience unique to each of their specific garden plant species.
+The web application enables users a personalized gardening experience unique to each of their specific garden plant species.
 Various features within the application allow for diverse searching through built-in catalogs of different plants species within our database where users are able to quickly discover essential ‘need to know’ information regarding each unique plant.
 The web app similarly contains a real-time plant calendar to help notify users to keep track of their watering days.
 <br />
-Maintaining plants can be hard, but it doesn't have to be!
+"Maintaining plants can be hard, but it doesn't have to be!"
 <br />
 <br />
 Made with HTML/CSS, Node.js, and Adobe XD.